nautobot/nautobot/docs/administration/permissions.md

 ### Creating and Modifying Objects

 The same sort of logic is in play when a user attempts to create or modify an object in NetBox, with a twist.
 Once validation has completed, NetBox starts an atomic database transaction to facilitate the change, and the object is created or saved normally.
 Next, still within the transaction, NetBox issues a second query to retrieve the newly created/updated object, filtering the restricted queryset with the object's primary key.
-If this query fails to return the object, NetBox knows that the new revision does not match the attributes granted by the permission.
+If this query fails to return the object, NetBox knows that the new revision does not match the constraints imposed by the permission.
 The transaction is then aborted, and the database is left in its original state.